ERNE196077/qemu_openthread_borderrouter/README.md

 ```
 make ARCH=arm versatile_defconfig
 ```
-In case you want to use the same .config file I used copy it into your location:
+In case you want to use the same .config file I used copy it into your location (The .config file I provided has all the IPv6, USB, etc stuff needed by OpenThread to work, modify for your own needs):
 ```
 cp ../.config .
 ```
 Start menuconfig and modify the kernel options to your taste, remember to save the .config file:
 ```
-make -j 4 -k ARCH=arm menuconfig
+make -j 4 -k ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- menuconfig
 ```
 Compile the kernel and generate the device tree files:
 ```
-make -j 4 ARCH=arm -k bzImage dtbs
+make -j 4 -k ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- bzImage dtbs
 ```
-Once done copy the kernel and versatile-pb.dtb files where the runborderrouter.sh script resides.
+Once done copy the kernel and versatile-pb.dtb files where the runOTBR.sh script resides.
 (In case you want to use it).
 ```
 cp arch/arm/boot/zImage ../
 cp arch/arm/boot/dts/versatile-pb.dtb ../
 ```

 ## Border Router Setup
 To get a working test environment with a Raspbian we need some setup in the host computer:

 * Bridge configuration to permit the virtual Raspbian reach the internet
 * iptables rules to allow the traffic
 * An IPv6 and IPv4 free network segments to deploy the virtual Raspbian networking.

-The steps below will use the runborderrouter.sh script which takes care of the 2 first points above.
+The steps below will use the runOTBR.sh script which takes care of the 2 first points above.
 You will need to choose a network segment for IPv4 and 2 for IPv6 and set it in the variables of the script.
 In my case I used:

 * 2001:dead:beef:cafe::/64    -    Additional Local Mesh for the Thread network
 * 2001:db8:dead:beef:fe::/96    -    IPv6 network between the virtual BR and your computer.
 * 192.168.40.0/24    -    IPv4 network for Internet access.

-If you need more information about iptables, network routing in Linux I recommend you to read the below topics which I used while writting the runborderrouter.sh script.
+If you need more information about iptables, network routing in Linux I recommend you to read the below topics which I used while writting the runOTBR.sh script.

 * [bridge configuration](https://wiki.archlinux.org/index.php/Network_bridge) - ArchLinux network bridge Wiki.
 * [port forwarding](https://aboullaite.me/kvm-qemo-forward-ports-with-iptables/) - iptables configuration for bridged connections (Thanks Mohammed)
 * [QEMU tap interface](https://backreference.org/2010/03/26/tuntap-interface-tutorial/) - TUN/TAP interface creation.
 * [QEMU kernel building](https://web.archive.org/web/20131210001638/http://xecdesign.com/compiling-a-kernel/) - Web archive with the original instructions.

 ### Raspbian image preparation
-Download the raspbian image of your taste, I personally use the lite version.
+Download the raspbian image of your taste, my personal preference is the lite version.
 Then use qemu-image to add some necessary space.
 ```
 sudo qemu-img resize 2018-10-09-raspbian-stretch-lite.img +10G
 ```